thatpixelguy/milesandkilo/manual/kiloactions.md

 **Pro Tip:** It's *usually* a good idea to keep your left thumb held down while chaining homing attacks on a series of baddies.
 This helps ensure you don't quickly fall to your death.

 In general, a good rule of thumb for jumping is to only release your left thumb when you're ready to fall.
-If you can master that technique then you're in good shape for beating the game.

 **NEXT:** [Part 5: Scoring](/manual/scoring)